 - Replacing Electrolytes Lost Through Sweat: In order to help their bodies keep up the sweat rate, the Ultraman athletes needed to replace the copious amounts of water and electrolytes lost through sweat to prevent bonking, cramping and other heat-induced performance reduction.
 A balanced supply of absorbable sodium, potassium, calcium, and magnesium, such as that provided conveniently in a SaltStick Capsule, was one of these athletes’ top weapons against this loss in performance.

-- Increase Athletic Performance: In 2015, researchers at Camilo José Cela University (UCJC) divided 26 medium-distance triathletes into two groups.
-Researchers were aiming to replace about 70% of sodium in the first group, but only about 20% in the second group (the difference solely due to SaltStick).
+- Increase Athletic Performance: In 2015, researchers at Camilo José Cela University (UCJC) divided 26 triathletes into two groups.
+During a medium-distance race, researchers aimed to replace about 70 percent of sodium in the first group, but only about 20 percent in the second group (the difference solely due to SaltStick).
 After the race, researchers found the athletes who consumed the SaltStick Caps finished in an average of 26 minutes faster.
 The increase in speed usually came from improved cycling and running times, which come later in the race after electrolyte levels begin to decline.
 (Check out the full study here.)

 - Why Sports Drinks Are Not Enough: Sweat typically has about 1000 mg sodium/liter; however, a typical sports drink has 440 mg sodium/liter.
 Increasing sodium beyond this level results in a less pleasant taste, closer to sea water.
 What does that mean?
 It means supplementing with a sports drink may only replenish half of the necessary salts.
 And as we wrote earlier, low electrolyte levels can hurt performance.